 When this item is selected, Launcher will enter lock mode.
 In lock mode, whenever users want to invoke the menu, a dialog asking for ID and password will appear.
 The interface for this dialog is covered in the previous section.

-Launcher (continued)
+Using IP surveillance Software (continued) Launcher (continued)

 Tools

 Contains many utilities.
 Currently only change password is implemented.
 The change password dialog looks like this: